The Art of Feminism

 You don’t need to register, just be on time and join us!

-An evening for scholars, activists and (aspiring) artists to explore the notion of the self in relation to collectivity and to propose movement towards solidarity and alliance.
+An evening for scholars, activists and (aspiring) artists to explore notions of ‘I’ and ‘we’ in relation to collectivity and to propose movement towards solidarity and alliance.
 Curated by Krista Jantowski and ArtEZ studium generale, within the context of the reading group The Art of Feminism.